-Should the Company not incur the minimum eligible exploration expenses on either license in any one year from years 2-5, the Company may pay 50% of the difference in cash to MLSA as full compensation for that year.
-This procedure may not be used for more than 2 consecutive calendar years and to December 31, 2013; the Company has not used the procedure for either license.
+Should the Company not incur the minimum eligible exploration expenses on either license in any one year from years 2-5, the Company can pay 50% of the difference in cash to MLSA as full compensation for that year.
+This procedure may not be used for more than 2 consecutive calendar years.
+To December 31, 2015, the Company has not used the procedure for either license.

-After year 5, the Company may apply for an additional 5 years for either license.
-Thereafter, the Company may apply for a license for up to 12additional years, in 3year license increments.
+The Company may apply for an additional 5 years for either license following year five of the initial licence.
+Thereafter, the Company may apply for a license for up to 6 additional years, in 2 year license increments.
 The Company will be required to pay additional license fees and will be obligated to incur minimum eligible exploration expenses for such years.

-The Company may terminate the licenses at any time; however any unfulfilled obligations according to the license will remain in force, regardless of the termination.
+The Company may terminate the licenses at any time; however, any unfulfilled obligations applicable to the license will remain in force, regardless of the termination.